Weight Loss & Nutrition Advice from a Dietitian

 Really, at the end of the day, where exercise comes into major play is when you are trying to maintain weight loss.

 Q: Eating fat will lead to fat gain, right?

 A: Dietary fats are not created equally.
 And understanding the differences between them is extremely helpful for not only weight loss, but for good health.

 You have saturated fats and trans fats, also known as the "bad fats" that can raise cholesterol levels, which are usually solids at room temperature.
 You then have monounsaturated and polyunsaturated fats, the "good" and healthy fats. that have been shown to lower cholesterol levels and heart disease risk, which are usually liquid at room temperature.

 All fats, no matter the type, have 9 calories per gram, and anything that is eaten in excess can lead to weight gain.
 However, including those "good fats" can and should be a part of a healthy diet.
 Dietary fat helps the body absorb fat-soluble vitamins like A, D, E, and K amongst many other vital functions.

 Q: Should I cut out carbs to lose weight?

 A: Carbohydrates have gotten a pretty bad rap when it comes to losing weight, and unjustifiably so.
-And unlike popular belief, you definitely do not have to cut out the carbs in order to lose weight.
+And unlike popular belief, you definitely do not have to go on an extremely low-carb diet in order to lose weight.

 Just like dietary fat, carbohydrate plays an important role in a balanced diet.
 They provide you with energy, fiber, and are also an important source of nutrients, like calcium, iron, and B vitamins.